An interview with Kim McLarin

 Kim McLarin is the author of the critically-acclaimed novels Taming It Down (1999), Meeting of the Waters (2001), and Jump at the Sun (2006) and of the memoir Divorce Dog: Motherhood, Men, & Midlife.
 McLarin is also co-author of the memoir Growing Up X with Ilyasah Shabazz.
 Her most recent book is Womanish: A Grown Black Woman Speaks on Life and Love.

 McLarin’s nonfiction writing has appeared in The New York Times, Glamour, The Washington Post, Slate, The Root and other publications.
 She is a former staff writer for The New York Times, The Philadelphia Inquirer, The Greensboro News & Record, and The Associated Press.

-She is an associate professor in the Department of Writing, Literature and Publishing at Emerson College.achieving goals for Moms, Entrepreneurship for Moms, Growth for Moms, Moms Career Growth, moms stress management, Self-Care For Moms, Work Life Balance For Moms
+To keep up with Kim’s adventure and learn more about her work, check out her website and follow her on Twitter and Instagram.Tags: achieving goals for Moms, Entrepreneurship for Moms, Growth for Moms, Moms Career Growth, moms stress management, Self-Care For Moms, Work Life Balance For Moms